burrrata/cryptoeconomics.study_rust_edition/src/ch4/mpc.md

 <br><br><br>

-Exploring a minimal viable MPC demo.
+### Exploring a minimal viable MPC demo.

+Fred talks about building a demo around 15min, so all the info for the basics is presented before that.
 - https://www.zeroknowledge.fm/60

+This has some great visuals :)
 - https://en.wikipedia.org/wiki/Lagrange_polynomial

 <br><br><br>